clausejs/clausejs/packages/clausejs/README.md

 >
 > — *C. A. R. Hoare, Hints on Programming Language Design*

-Clause's primary goal is to allow you to create *the defining contract* for your JavaScript project.
+Clause's primary goal is to allow you to create *the definitive contract* for your JavaScript project.

 By writing clauses for your data and functions *only once*, you can get a lot of leverage out your effort, including